Home field, weather factors as Wash. St. hosts Stanford (Nov 04, 2017)

 “He really brings something that no one else can,” said Stanford defensive tackle Harrison Phillips.
 “He’s going to win the Heisman this year.
 He should, no questions asked.
 So not having that player in there we’re not at our 100 percent best.
 He was missed, and we’re very thankful we’re going to get him back soon.”

-Without Love’s running threat, quarterback Keller Chryst struggled, passing for just 141 yards and 4.3 yards per attempt.
+Without Love’s running threat, Chryst struggled, passing for just 141 yards and 4.3 yards per attempt.

 If Love does play, he should have some success.
 Arizona rolled up 310 rushing yards against Washington State in the Wildcats’ victory.
 The other significant occurrence in that game was that Falk, who is approaching Pac-12 records for career passing yardage and career touchdown passes, was benched.